 Pets can be expensive, so it is important to make sure that you insure your puppy before they arrive at home.
 It is often easy to forget to do this, especially if this is going to be your first puppy.

-In order to avoid as much damage as you can, you might want to install baby gates throughout the house to keep them out of certain areas, store food and expensive belongings where they can’t be found, and generally make sure that your puppy wouldn’t be able to get at anything that you don’t want them to.
+In order to avoid as much damage as you can and keep your puppy safe, you might want to install baby gates throughout the house.
+This will help to keep them out of certain areas, and allow you to store food and expensive belongings where they can’t be found.
+Generally you want to make sure that your puppy wouldn’t be able to get at anything that you don’t want them to.

 As soon as you get your puppy, you need to register them at a vet.
 They will need their vaccinations, worming and flea treatment for when they are allowed to go outside, so it is best to visit as soon as possible.

-Buying collars, beds and toys for your new puppy can make the process even more exciting.
+Buying collars, beds, toys and essentials for your new puppy can make the process even more exciting.
 Make sure that you have toys that the things you buy for your puppy are of a suitable size for them – you don’t want to buy a toy too small so that they choke on it, or too big so that they can’t enjoy it.

 Puppies have increased nutritional requirements compared to adult dogs due to the amount of growing they need to do in such a short space of time.
 Choosing which diet is best for your dog is one of the most important things to consider as it will set them up for the rest of their lives.
-See our feeding guides for more information.